 They have a goal to grow digital individual giving program; specifically by upgrading donors to their Ceres 1,000 donor community as well as acquiring new donors to commit to their mission.

-Multiple challenges face all nonprofits as they try and mature their digital fundraising programs.
+Multiple challenges face all nonprofits as they try and mature their digital fundraising strategy.
 In Ceres’ case their challenges were similarly multi-fold:

 Increase in # of gifts

 Increased email volume during key moments of the giving calendar, when every email list will be competing for the top of inboxes, and it’s vital to stay top of mind.
 For each send, we employed strategic suppressions to remove recent donors, or those who should not receive a given ask.
 We developed an email framework that had flexibility.
 It’s crucial to plan ahead and make your own moments, but when political news breaks that affect the work fighting climate change, or storms strike, or there is a natural moment to weigh in, we take these opportunities.

 Ceres’ Strategic Plan is oriented around four key global challenges: climate change, water scarcity and pollution, inequitable workplaces and outdated capital market systems.
 As such, the messaging around that subject permeated through all of the messaging in some form or another; ranging from a one-click engagement to longer-form programmatic cultivations that goes into more detail on the issues stated above.
 Similarly, appeal content relied heavily upon Ceres’ Strategic Plan with the expectation that our increased volume; a diverse, tactical approach to storytelling; and tailored treatment plans will ultimately drive increases in digital revenue in the short and long term.